oyang0/nurikabe/README.md

 ## Behavior

-On every turn of each game, Nurarihyon first removes moves that move Nurarihyon back on its own neck, hit walls, hit itself, and collide with others from possibility.
-If all moves are removed from possibility, then Nurarihyon moves up.
-Otherwise, Nurarihyon uses flood fill to assign each move not removed from possibility a score.
-The score is calculated by first calculating the enclosed space a move moves towards, then assigning all squares in the enclosed space points: empty squares are assigned 1 point, hazard squares are assigned 1/16 points, and food squares are assigned 1 more than the amount of health Nurarihyon would restore if it consumed food now.
-The score is the sum of all points.
-Nurarihyon then selects the move with the greatest score.
+On every turn of each game, Nurikabe first removes moves that move Nurikabe back on its own neck, hit walls, hit itself, and collide with others from possibility.
+If all moves are removed from possibility, then Nurikabe moves up.
+Otherwise, Nurikabe selects a random move.